-This course can be studied at our Swansea SA1 campus or our Carmarthen campus.
+This course can be studied at our SA1 Swansea Waterfront campus, our Carmarthen campus or our Cardiff community campus.

 Early Years Education and Care: Early Years Practitioner Status (2 Years) is designed for students already working in the childcare and education sector, and allows them to study flexibly around their work commitments.